uuidjs/uuid/README.md

 Features:

 * Generate RFC4122 version 1 or version 4 UUIDs
-* Uses cryptographically strong APIs for random # generation where available
-* High performance - Capable of generating 1M+ UUIDs/second
-* Pure JS runs in node.js and all browsers.
+* Runs in node.js and all browsers.
+* Cryptographically strong random # generation on supporting platforms
-* 1.1KB minified and gzip'ed
+* 1.1K minified and gzip'ed

 ## Getting Started